Small-$x$ Asymptotics of the Gluon Helicity Distribution: Operator Evolution Equations At Small x

 The only other ingredient necessary is the unpolarized eikonal gluon contribution, which is identical to \eqref{e:qBFKL1} except for the replacement of the polarized Wilson lines $V_{\ul 1}^{pol \, \dagger} \rightarrow (V_{\ul 1}^{pol \, \dagger})_\bot^i$:

 Including all these contributions, we can immediately write down the evolution equation for the polarized dipole amplitude $G_{10}^i$ as

 As expected, this evolution equation represents just the first of an infinite tower of operator equations; we will remedy this problem in the usual way by taking the large-$N_c$ limit.
 We will also linearize the evolution equation, keeping the essential polarization-dependent dipoles and neglecting additional unpolarized rescattering (e.g., the non-linear saturation corrections); this will be necessary to generate double logarithms of energy.
-With these simplifications, we replace
+With these simplifications, we replace\footnote{Note that \eq{subst3} suggested in Appendix~A of \cite{Kovchegov:2016zex} is missing an overall factor of 2 on its right-hand side \cite{Kovchegov:2018znm}.
+The correct version of equation \eqref{subst3} would lead directly to \eq{e:qevol3}, bypassing \eq{e:qevol2} above and the discussion that follows \cite{Kovchegov:2018znm}.
+This factor of 2 is included in obtaining Eqs.~\eqref{traces}.}

 giving

 The right-hand side of \eq{e:Gevol2} are now polarized dipole amplitudes, but we must think carefully before identifying them with $G$ or $G^i$.
 Depending on the precise limits of the $x_2$ integration, these dipoles may instead be ``neighbor dipoles'' $\Gamma$ or $\Gamma^i$.
 These limits, in turn, are dictated by the regions of transverse phase space which generate the greatest logarithmic enhancement of the evolution.